owenwilljones/owen-website/pages/about-this-website.md

 This website uses [Sass](https://sass-lang.com/documentation/) for CSS pre-processing.
 I picked Sass and more generally CSS with pre-processing rather than other approaches like plain CSS or CSS-in-JS partly out of personal preference and familiarity and partly because it means on the client-side I'm using plain CSS, which is more robust than CSS-in-JS, whilst the pre-processor means I can organise my styling code more pleasantly and lines up neatly with Eleventy's build step.

+I use [prettier](https://prettier.io/) to manage this website's code quality and consistency.

 I currently don't use any client side Javascript on this website, so I don't have a strategy for that.
 I don't have the need for any client-side functionality or rendering and make the added choice not to use it for simplicity and performance.

 ## Hosting